nour-s/deep-learning/README.md

 # Deep Learning

-I graduated from Deep Learning Udacity Nanodegree and I wanted to share my projects that I have done during the study.
+I graduated from **Deep Learning Udacity Nanodegree** and I wanted to share my projects that I have done during the study.
 During those projects, I was able to train neural networks to do complicated tasks such as face recognition, handwritten digits recognition, classifying dogs breed, transfer style from image to image,  ..etc.

 Here you will see a list of of all my projects done during.

 ## [Face Generation](face-generation/dlnd_face_generation.ipynb "Face Generation")
-The faces in the image below (believe or not) are completely made up.
+The faces in the image below (believe it or not) are completely made up.
 It is the result of my project where the network was trained using a group of celebrities images.
 After training, it could generate faces one its own.
 Of course the images are low resolution to save time and GPU power.

 ![Face Generation](/assets/face-generation.png)